 In LACP mode, link aggregation control protocol data unit (LACPDU) is used for exchanging information among LACP-enabled devices.
-After LACP is enabled on a port, the port sends LACPDUs to notify the remote system of its system LACP priority, system MAC address, port LACP priority, port number and operational key.
+After LACP is enabled on a port, the port sends

+LACPDUs to notify the remote system of its system LACP priority, system MAC address, port LACP priority, port number and operational key.
 Upon receipt of an LACPDU, the remote system compares the received information with the information received on other ports to determine the ports that can operate as selected ports.
 This allows the two systems to reach an agreement on the states of the related ports when aggregating ports, link aggregation control automatically assigns each port an operational key based on its rate, duplex mode and other basic configurations.
-In an LACP aggregation group, all ports share the same operational key.
+In an LACP aggregation group, all ports share the same operational key; in a manual or static LACP aggregation, the selected ports share the same operational key.